Dawar-Imam/Linear-Regression/README.md

-# Isolation Forest
+# Linear Regression

 ## Introduction

-Isolation Forest is an anomaly detection algorithm that efficiently isolates outliers by building random binary trees.
-It identifies anomalies as data points that are easier to separate from the rest of the dataset, making it effective for detecting outliers in high-dimensional datasets without relying on distance measures.
+Linear Regression is a statistical method used to model the relationship between a dependent variable and one or more independent variables.
+It assumes a linear relationship between the variables, aiming to find the best-fitting straight line that predicts the dependent variable based on the independent variables.
+Linear Regression is widely used for predictive analysis and understanding the relationship between variables in various fields, including economics, finance, and social sciences.

-The following project uses Isolation Forest for detecting anomalies over the transaction_anomalies_dataset.
+The following project uses Linear Regression for predicting amount of tip given by customer at a dining.
 A detailed description about the dataset will be described later.

 ## Requirements